duttaprat/DeepEnsm/README.md

 ## Contribution

-This work currently under major revision in IEEE/ACM TCBB.
-For use the code or the preprocessed dataset, please open an issue first to discuss what you would like to do.
-Also you can contact to the corresponding author [Pratik Dutta](http://www.iitp.ac.in/~pratik.pcs16/) (pratik.pcs16@iitp.ac.in )
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.